Dynamics of composite symplectic Dehn twists: Introduction

+More generally, it is known by Evans~\cite[{Theorem~4}]{Eva} and Weiwei Wu \cite[Theorem~1.3]{wu} that the symplectic mapping class group of $A^2_m$ is isomorphic to the braid group $\mathrm{Br}_m$, thus inherits a classification into periodic, reducible and pseudo Anosov mapping classes from the latter.
+However, such an isomorphism does not automatically give the Lagrangian isotopy or the growth of Floer cohomology groups under iteration of symplectomorphims as stated in the above theorem.

+A classical example of a hyperbolic automorphism is the Arnold's cat map: $f= $ on the two-torus.
+We observe that it can be expressed as a composition of upper and lower triangular matrices:

+which are instances of Dehn twists on the torus.
+Dehn twists involve cutting the surface along a closed curve, twisting a tubular neighborhood of one side of the curve by $2\pi$, and then reassembling the curve.

-More generally, composing of Dehn twists is a standard procedure of producing pseudo Anosov elements.
-The algorithm can be found in the work of Thurston \cite{Th}, Penner \cite{Pe}, Fathi \cite{fathi}, et al.
+In general, the composition of Dehn twists is a common method for constructing pseudo-Anosov elements on surfaces.
+This algorithm can be found in the works of Thurston \cite{Th}, Penner \cite{Pe}, Fathi \cite{fathi}, and others.

-It was noted in \cite{Arnold} that ``the natural generalization of $\mathrm{SL}(2)$ is from many points of view not $\mathrm{SL}(n)$ but rather the linear symplectomorphisms group $\mathrm{Sp}(n)$ of $2n$-space and correspondingly the group Symp$(M)$".
-For $2n$-dimensional symplectic manifolds with $n>1$, we also have the generalization of Dehn twists by Arnold \cite{Arnold} and Seidel \cite{Se}: if $L$ is a Lagrangian sphere on a symplectic manifold $M$, the Dehn twist $\tau_L$ with respect to $L$ acts on $M$ roughly by twisting a tubular neighborhood of $L$ so that $L$ is identified with itself via the antidopal map (See Definition \ref{symdeh} for the precise statement).
-Unlike the case of Dehn twists on surfaces, for which the Dehn twist represents a nontrivial mapping class, the symplectic Dehn twist $\tau^2_L$ is in fact homotopic to the identity, but represents a nontrivial symplectic mapping class \cite{Se}.
+It was noted by Arnold \cite{Arnold} that ``the natural generalization of $\mathrm{SL}(2)$ is, from many points of view, not $\mathrm{SL}(n)$ but rather the linear symplectomorphisms group $\mathrm{Sp}(n)$ of $2n$-space, and correspondingly the group $\mathrm{Symp}(M)$."
+Therefore, it is natural to try and extend the picture to $2n$-dimensional symplectic manifolds with $n>1$.
+Arnold \cite{Arnold} and Seidel \cite{Se} introduced a generalization of Dehn twists as a symplectomorphism on $T^*\mathbb S^n$.
+If $L$ is a Lagrangian sphere in a symplectic manifold $M$, the Dehn twist $\tau_L$ with respect to $L$ roughly twists a tubular neighborhood of $L$ in a way that maps the points on $L$ to its antipodal points and transitions to identity outside the neighborhood.
+For $n=2$, the square of a symplectic Dehn twist is smoothly but not symplectically isotopic to the identity \cite{Se}.
+Keating and Randal-Williams further discussed this in different dimensions, see~\cite{KR}.

-We thus expect that by composing symplectic Dehn twists we can get symplectic mapping classes having features of pseudo Anosov mapping classes.
-We are interested in revealing hyperbolicity of such elements, hence proving properties analogous to the above items (a) and (b) (see Theorem \ref{2twists}, \ref{mtwist}, \ref{foli} below).
-We will also study the exponential growth of ranks of Floer cohomology groups of these elements (see Theorem \ref{thm:symrate} and \ref{thm:symrate2} below).
-Moreover, we will also discuss the complexity of the dynamics by comparing it with the standard map.
+We anticipate that by composing symplectic Dehn twists, one can generate symplectic mapping classes that exhibit characteristics of pseudo-Anosov mapping classes.
+We aim to uncover the hyperbolicity of such elements and establish properties similar to pseudo-Anosov elements mentioned above (see Theorems \ref{2twists}, \ref{mtwist}, \ref{foli} below).
+Additionally, we will investigate the exponential growth of ranks in Floer cohomology groups associated with these elements (see Theorems \ref{thm:symrate} and \ref{thm:symrate2} below).
+This also leads to the classification of the symplectic mapping class group of the $A_m^2$ manifold in terms of the growth of Floer cohomology as given in Theorem \ref{thm:class}.